Applying to access data in UK LLC’s TRE.

 Q: As a national resource for COVID-19 research, is there a time limit on applying to access this data?

-A: UKRI funding is in place until March 31 2023.
-This means that you will need to consider how much time you require to analyse the data, taking into account it typically takes six weeks from full application to approval stage.
+A: UKRI funding is in place until May 31 2023.
+This means that you will need to consider how much time you require to analyse the data.
 Should this position change, we will update these FAQs with the latest information.

-Q: What kinds of data are in the UK LLC Trusted Research Environment (TRE)?
+Q: What kinds of data are in UK LLC’s TRE?

-A: The UK LLC is designed to hold a broad and diverse range of longitudinal population study (LPS) study-collected data and linked health and social data.
-The UK LLC currently holds data collected from more than 20 of the UK’s well-established longitudinal studies, and linked electronic health records from NHS Digital.
+A: UK LLC’s TRE is designed to hold a broad and diverse range of longitudinal population study (LPS) study-collected data and linked health and social data.
+UK LLC’s TRE currently holds data collected from more than 20 of the UK’s well-established longitudinal studies, and linked electronic health records from NHS Digital.